pluralitybook/plurality/contents/english/6-5-learning.md

 [^MoeData]: https://language.moe.gov.tw/001/Upload/Files/site_content/M0001/respub/index.html
 [^TaideData]: https://taide.tw/index/training-data?type=2

-The Internet libraries, Wikipedia, and CC-licensed image and text sharing described in "3-3 The Way We Forget" are all valuable global assets comparable to commons, generated based on open-source collaboration.
+Online libraries, Wikipedia, and CC-licensed image and text sharing described in (3-3 The Lost Dao) are all valuable global assets comparable to commons, generated based on open-source collaboration.
 Like in a vast world park, works co-created by citizens from different countries and languages can be understood and actively maintained by more people, further promoting the democratization of knowledge and filling the gaps in civic education.
 These are practical examples of learning evolving towards the ⿻ path and mutually benefiting the public.

 ### Globally Connected Lifelong Learning